OfficeDev/office-js-docs-pr/docs/overview/set-up-your-dev-environment.md

 ## Install the environment

-There are two kinds of development environments to choose from.
-The scaffolding of Office Add-in projects that is created in the two environments is different, so if multiple people will be working on an add-in project, they must all use the same environment.
+There are three kinds of development environments to choose from.
+The scaffolding of Office Add-in projects that is created in the three environments is different, so if multiple people will be working on an add-in project, they must all use the same environment.

 - **Node.js environment**: Recommended.
 In this environment, your tools are installed and run at a command line.
 The server-side of the web application part of the add-in is written in JavaScript or TypeScript and is hosted in a Node.js runtime.
 There are many helpful add-in development tools in this environment, such as an Office linter and a bundler/task-runner called WebPack.
 The project creation and scaffolding tool is a command line tool called the Office Yeoman Generator (also called "Yo Office"), though you can still use the Visual Studio Code extensions mentioned in the next option.
 - **Visual Studio Code**: Choose this environment if you use Visual Studio Code and would prefer to create projects from extensions rather than command line tools.
 The project creation and scaffolding tools are the Teams Toolkit or Office Add-ins Development Kit extensions.